janekl/league-formats-efficacy/README.md

 ```

 All the results will be saved in **results_save_folder**.
-This is also the default path for storing data.

 ### Step 2

-Second, to install necessary libraries and setup the
+Second, to install necessary libraries and setup
-output data folders, run:
+the output data folders, run:

 ```
 $ Rscript setup_simulations.R